 Should I use a database?

-Using Auth.js without a database works well for internal tools - where you need to control who is able to sign in, but when you do not need to create user accounts for them in your application.
+Using Auth.js without a database works well for internal tools - where you need to control who can sign in, but when you do not need to create user accounts for them in your application.

 What database should I use?

-Managed database solutions for MySQL, Postgres and MongoDB (and compatible databases) are well supported from cloud providers such as Amazon, Google, Microsoft and Atlas.
+Managed database solutions for MySQL, Postgres and MongoDB (and compatible databases) are well supported by cloud providers such as Amazon, Google, Microsoft and Atlas.

 If you are deploying directly to a particular cloud platform you may also want to consider serverless database offerings they have (e.g. Amazon Aurora Serverless on AWS).

-Parts of this section has been moved to its own page.
+Parts of this section have been moved to their page](/security).